dahlbyk/posh-git/README.md

 Install-Module posh-git -Scope CurrentUser -Force
 ```

-- If you are asked to trust packages coming from the PowerShell Gallery.
+- If you are asked to trust packages coming from the PowerShell Gallery,
-  Answer yes to allow installation of this module.
+  answer yes to allow installation of this module.
 - If you get an error message from `Install-Module` about NuGet being required to interact with
   NuGet-based repositories, execute the following commands to bootstrap the NuGet provider and then retry
   the command above: